 Knee and hip revision surgeries are more complex than the original procedure, requiring an exceptional level of orthopedic surgical expertise.
-Dr. Feldman is an outstanding orthopedic surgeon with many years of experience in carrying out successful knee and hip revisions and is ideally qualified to perform your operation.
+Our orthopedic surgeon is an outstanding orthopedic surgeon with many years of experience in carrying out successful knee and hip revisions and is ideally qualified to perform your operation.

-Most people live long and happy lives with their knee replacements, but occasionally something can go wrong, most often due to causes such as:
+Most people live long and happy lives with their knee replacements, but occasionally something can go wrong and they feel knee pain again, most often due to causes such as:

 Some patients develop osteolysis, which develops when the immune system responds to the presence of tiny particles in the prosthesis by attacking the foreign matter.
 The attack also damages bones connected to the implant causing them to deteriorate, resulting in a loose joint.

 It takes 2-3 hours to carry out knee revision surgery.
 First, we identify and remove the faulty parts of your original prosthesis from your knee and check the surrounding tissues for any sign of infection.